 - 1) In the DB Section the Trustee sets the overall asset allocation.
-This will be reviewed as part of the Fund's actuarial valuation process, and also in the interim if appropriate. - 2) In the DC Section the Trustee makes a range of pooled funds and lifestyle strategies available to Members. - 3) When making such decisions, and when appropriate, the Trustee takes proper written advice.
+This will be reviewed as part of the Fund's actuarial valuation process, and also in the interim if appropriate. - 2) In the DC Section the Trustee makes a default option and wider self-select range (including individual funds and alternative lifestyle strategies) available to Members. - 3) When making such decisions, and when appropriate, the Trustee takes proper written advice.
 The Trustee's Investment Consultant, Isio Group Limited/Isio Services Limited, are qualified by their ability in and practical experience of financial matters, and have the appropriate knowledge and experience.
 The Investment Consultant's remuneration may be a fixed fee or based on time worked, as negotiated by the Trustee in the interests of obtaining best value for the Fund. - 4) No change will be made without first consulting the Sponsor, Lloyds Register Group Limited, and considering the written advice from the Investment Consultant.
-However, the ultimate power and responsibility for deciding investment policy lies solely with the Trustee. - 5) The Trustee has also taken the Myners' Principles into consideration when making decisions about the Fund's investment arrangements. - 6) The Trustee has set up an Investment Committee, which is governed by an agreed Terms of Reference, in order to provide appropriate focus to the DB and DC Section investment arrangements.
+However, the ultimate power and responsibility for deciding investment policy lies solely with the Trustee. - 5) The Trustee has set up an Investment Committee, which is governed by an agreed Terms of Reference, in order to provide appropriate focus to the DB and DC Section investment arrangements.
 Day-to-day investment decisions are delegated to the investment managers subject to defined tolerances relative to their respective mandates.